The Mauser C96 "Broom Handle" Pistol

 After removing the magazine’s floorplate, spring and follower, the trigger group has a spring-loaded catch at its rear that retains it and the upper receiver to the frame.
 Depress the catch and the upper assembly can be removed from the frame.
 After removal, the trigger group can be removed from the upper receiver by simply pulling it downward.

 The upper receiver group consists of the receiver with integral barrel, a straight-line reciprocating bolt, that bolt cross-bolt lock, front fixed inverted-“V” sight and either a simple fixed V-notch or sliding tangent rear sight.
-The latte was usually adjustable between 50-1,000 yards!
+The latter was usually adjustable between 50-1,000 yards!

 Turning out the protruding striker (firing pin), which is retained by a small tab in the bolt body, allows its withdrawal; also the recoil spring.
 Once the recoil spring has been removed, the cross bolt, located beneath the rear sight, is removed by pulling from the receiver’s right (from top) side and the bolt can be removed for cleaning.
 Cleaning of the barrel from the chamber end is now easy.